 Law Office of Sklar & Sklar

-Sklar & Sklar is a father and son Riverside County Law Firm located in Palm Springs that was established to provide exceptional legal services to clients in need.
+Sklar & Sklar is a father and son Riverside County Law Firm located in Palm Desert that was established to provide exceptional legal services to clients in need.
 At The Law Office of Sklar & Sklar, we offer legal representation in multiple areas of law, including medical malpractice, personal injury, elder abuse, criminal defense, civil/real estate litigation, probate/trust administration & litigation, and estate planning.
 We pride ourselves on understanding our clients’ unique needs and doing whatever we can to help them successfully resolve their cases and achieve their legal objectives.
 We have collected millions of dollars on behalf of our injured clients and have a reputation for aggressive legal representation.

 Scott and Bryan Sklar have extensive experience in handling the following matters: Medical Malpractice, Personal Injury, Civil Litigation, Elder Abuse, Estate Planning, Probate, Trust and Criminal Defense.
 As a smaller boutique firm, we do not accept every case that is referred to our office.
 By limiting our cases, we can effectively represent our existing clients without spreading our resources too thin thereby dedicating our full resources to winning your case and maximizing your results.
 We pride ourselves on being hands on, available, and aggressive.
 Most cases we elect to bring into our office are referred from other attorneys in the community or referrals from past clients.
 Our reputation means everything.
 If you have been injured, harmed or wronged, please contact our office so we can discuss your matter with you.